 these constituents: Sorbite after Henry Clifton Sorby, Troostite after Louis-Joseph Troost, and Martensite

 after Adolf Martens.

 Sorbite and troostite have merged into what is now called bainite but martensite is with us to stay. it is now a generic name for all phases that result from a diffusionless shear transformation in whatever material.

 A. Martens.
 Handbuch der Materialienkunde für den Maschinenbau, Springer 1898 (Handbook of Materials Knowledge for Mechanical Engineering).
 2 volumes with together 1003 pictures.

-scientist.
-You can be a terror to your people and a mediocre or bad scientist
+a great scientist.
+You can be a terror to your people and a mediocre or bad scientist or whatever, too.

 Mehl certainly achieved a lot in steel science, whichever way that was done.
 Everything remotely related to the science behind TTT diagrams was certainly advanced by him.
 Since he made a big career, he had the opportunity, the motivation and the means to further science and engineering of iron and steel.

 |Why do I relate him to certain orifices?
 Well, all I have to do is to quote from the lengthy article of the U.S. Academy of Science that was written in praise of Mehl.
 You don't even have to read much between the lines in this case.

 |"Like most metallurgists at the time, Mehl was not an especially talented

 mathematician, though he strongly encouraged advanced mathematical treatment on the part of his students.
 Nevertheless,